Introduction to Virtual Events

 2. Find the perfect venue and event platform

 As you’re organising a hybrid event, you’ll need a venue for the in-person attendees and a virtual event platform for the virtual attendees.
-Do your research, go back to your objectives and make sure both the venue and platform can work together harmoniously and are suitable for your event.
+Do your research, go back to your objectives, review your budget and make sure both the venue and platform can work together harmoniously and are suitable for your event.
 For example, Arena is a brand new virtual and hybrid events platform that acts as the online venue for your hybrid event, meaning you can seamlessly merge your audiences together and create one outstanding experience for every attendee.

 From a venue perspective, read this piece for information on how to make your venue covid-safe and reassure your delegates.